Clinical studies, tests, and trials measuring the effectiveness of medical device and medication in treating urinary incontinence.

 Twelve weeks of InTone usage resulted in significant objective and subjective reductions in UI.
 Device usability was very good.
 90% effective in reducing the number of daily incontinence episodes.

-ApexM is the over-the-counter version of InTone (InTone is available only through doctor prescription) that utilizes the same technology and electro stimulation algorithm.
-Cost for an ApexM device from InControl Medical ranges from $249 – $299.
+Attain is the over-the-counter version of InTone (InTone is available only through doctor prescription) that utilizes the same technology and electro stimulation algorithm.

 Noblett, K., Siegel, S., Mangel, J., Griebling, T. L., Sutherland, S. E., Bird, E. T., Comiter, C., Culkin, D., Bennett, J., Zylstra, S., Kan, F. and Berg, K. C. (2016).
 Neurourol.
 Urodynam., 35: 166–251. doi:10.1002/nau.22707